NET WORTH: Unknown

 FUNDING AREAS: Arts & Culture, Education & Youth, Women's Organizations

 BACKGROUND: Ann F. Kaplan holds a B.A. from Smith College and an M.B.A. from Columbia University.
-Kaplan joined Goldman Sachs in 1977, going on to head the municipal bond department.
-She also made partner.
-In 2003, she stepped into her role as CEO of Financial Circle Group, a wealth management membership organization.
-Kaplan is also a partner of Circle Wealth Management, an investment advisory firm.
+She joined Goldman Sachs in 1977 and rose to head the firm’s municipal bond department, eventually making partner.
+In 2003, she became the CEO of the Financial Circle Group, a wealth management membership organization backed by Goldman Sachs.
+She is currently a partner at Circle Wealth Management, an investment advisory firm.
 Robert Fippinger graduated from Duke University.
 He earned a J.D. from the University of Michigan and a Ph.D. in law from Northwestern University.
 He is a partner at Orrick, Herrington and Sutcliffe, a law firm in New York City, and an author.

 ARTS & CULTURE: Kaplan and Fippinger have supported the arts broadly, reflecting their separate areas of interest.
-Kaplan serves on the board of trustees of New York City’s Museum of Arts & Design, and her husband Robert used to be chairman of the board of the American Symphony Orchestra.
-The couple through their foundation have also supported places like Museum of Arts & Design, Playwright Horizons, Actors Fund of America, Arts Foundation of Cape Cod, American Ballet Theatre, New York Public Library, and The Paley Center for Media.
+Kaplan serves on the board of trustees of New York City’s Museum of Arts and Design, while Fippinger serves on the boards of directors of the American Symphony Orchestra and the Maine Center for Furniture Craftsmanship.
+Additional past grantees include Playwrights Horizons, the Actors Fund of America, the Arts Foundation of Cape Cod, the American Ballet Theatre, the New York Public Library, and the Paley Center for Media.

 The Frances Alexander Foundation